KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 * [psycopg driver](https://www.psycopg.org/) is needed for Postgres
 * Tools: Docker, White Noise, Nginx, CDN, Redis, RabbitMQ, Celery, RQ
 * collect static command, media is uploaded by users, so can't trust it.
 Have to put it somewhere else.
-* auth: how to do password reset, email, passkey, sms ("a mistake here in production will get you in the news in a way you don't want to be."
+* auth: how to do password reset, email, passkey, sms ("a mistake here in production will get you in the news in a way you don't want to be")
 * In prod, with public internet, everything is a threat
 * https is not enough, because it does not protect session cookies
 * Once a page is loaded we cannot trust it to not run someone's script.
 CSP middleware addresses this.